-It can be exhausting to look after a young child, especially if the child has a vision impairment and needs you to help them to develop and make sense of the world.
-Other families say it’s important to know your limits and to avoid becoming overwhelmed and exhausted.
+It can be exhausting to look after a young child, especially if the child has a visual impairment and needs help to develop and make sense of the world.
+Other families who raised a child with a visual impairment say it is important to know your limits and to avoid becoming overwhelmed and exhausted.

-The first social contact babies have is usually with his/her mother during feeding times.
+The first social contact babies have is usually with their mothers during feeding times.
 This happens through eye contact.
-The mother smiles and talks to the baby while she feeds him and this is how bonding happens.
+The mother smiles and talks to the baby while feeding the child and this is how bonding happens.
 Handling and touching the baby also plays an especially significant role.

-The child with visual impairment’s social interaction is more complicated than that of the visual child because facial expressions, body language and other visual clues have never been seen.
+The social interaction of the child with visual impairment is more complicated than that of the sighted child because facial expressions, body language and other visual clues have never been seen.
 Parents need to give extra guidance and assistance in this respect.
-This article explains this further.
+The following article explains this further:

-- Try to meet other families who have children with vision impairments; they’re a unique and invaluable source of information and experience.
+- Try to meet other families who have children with visual impairments; they’re a unique and invaluable source of information and experience.

 - Approach big tasks one step at a time.